davidgraeff/aspect-oriented-ipstack/libipstack/src/router/sendbuffer/dma/readme.md

 ## Garbage collection on alloc
-If you enabled the feature **Garbage collection before every alloc**, on every call to `SendBuffer::createInstance` all those buffers will be checked again and freed if possible.
+If you enabled the feature **Garbage collection before every alloc**, on every call to `SendBuffer::requestRawBuffer` all those buffers will be checked again and freed if possible.

 ## Block until send
 If you enabled the feature **Block until send**,